globalbibletools/gbt/docs/db.md

 ## Seed and Reset Data

-In order to reset the database to the current schema and clear all data, run the command:
+In order to reset the database to the current schema and clear all data, run the following command.
+It may take a few minutes to remove any existing data and build out the database schema.

 ```
 nx prisma api migrate reset
 ```

-Then you can seed the database with static verse data:
+Then you can seed the database with static verse data.
+This will take a few minutes to run.

 ```
 nx seed api